 The SAGE programme runs over two terms from October 2020 to March 2021.
 It begins with a few days away in the countryside for team building, and ends with individual project presentations.

 In an intensive version of our online course (on applying biblical principles to public life), SAGEites spend the term studying biblical thinking across seven different spheres—including economics, justice & law, welfare and the arts.
-With daily seminars and weekly essays, they break for Christmas with a comprehensive foundation in biblical thinking and its application.
+Alongside daily seminars and weekly essays, they will be choosing their research topic for the Research Term.

-Additional input comes from staff with the Jubilee Centre and sister organisations (e.g. Relationships Foundation, Relational Schools) and from the organisations’ founder Dr Michael Schluter CBE.
+The SAGE programme is led by Philip Powell, with support from Jonathan Tame, Mercedes McGuire and Ralph Lee.
+Additional input comes from staff with the Jubilee Centre and her sister organisations, including the organisations’ founder Dr Michael Schluter CBE.

 SAGE helped me develop my research skills and thinking so that I can better communicate biblical ideas in the public square, and have richer public conversations about faith and society.
 I would recommend SAGE to anyone who is considering how their view of the world shapes how they interact with it—and how God can be essential to that worldview.